bashtage/linearmodels/doc/source/asset-pricing/index.rst

 where K is the number of factors.
 :class:`~linearmodels.asset_pricing.model.LinearFactorModel` implements this
 two-step estimator.
+:class:`~linearmodels.asset_pricing.model.LinearFactorModelGMM` contains a more efficient estimator of the same model using over-identified GMM.

 Both estimators can be used with either a heteroskedasticity-robust covariance by setting ``cov_type='robust'`` or a HAC covariance estimator using